philios33/PHP-AES-File-Encryption/README.md

 ##Compatibility
-This library writes version 2 of the file specification defined at https://www.aescrypt.com/aes_file_format.html Backwards compatibility with the older two versions (reading old .aes files) is coming soon.
+This library writes version 2 of the file specification defined at https://www.aescrypt.com/aes_file_format.html Backwards compatibility with the older two versions (reading old .aes files) is untested.
 Output .aes files are fully compatible with any software using the AES Crypt standard file format.

 ##To do
-1. Add support for reading files stored in version 0 and 1 formats.
+1. Test reading files stored in version 0 and 1 formats.